 All performance reviews should have goals and actual achievements.
-Goals should be SMART (Specific, Measurable, Attainable, Relevant, and Timely).
-A space for goals needs to be in the performance review template so that agreed upon goals are documented and compared to actual achievements.
+Goals should be SMART: specific, measurable, attainable, relevant, and timely.
+A space for goals needs to be in the performance review template so that agreed-upon goals are documented and compared to actual achievements.
 For instance, if your goal is to generate $17 million in revenue by year-end, this should be documented on the performance review.

 In addition to goals, you’ll also need to measure key attributes for your sales team.
-For instance, if it’s critical for pipelines to be updated or for all opportunities to be tracked in your CRM, or for your sales team to have a positive, can-do attitude, your sales teams’ adherence to these attributes is something that should be documented and measured.
+For instance, if it’s critical for pipelines to be updated or for all opportunities to be tracked in your CRM, or for your sales team to have a positive, can-do attitude, your sales team’s adherence to these attributes is something that should be documented and measured.

 Sales performance review templates must have a space for feedback.
 It is important for individuals on your sales team to know what your thoughts are on their performance, whether it’s through commentary or ratings.
 Feedback should give details on what you thought of their performance compared to benchmarks.
-Ratings should reflect your thoughts on an established scale or system.

 Explanations of Ratings

-Frequently Asked Questions
+Frequently Asked Questions (FAQs)

 How are sales performance reviews different from other reviews?

 Sales performance reviews are heavily tied to metrics such as sales activities and achieving revenue and profit goals.
 Other parts of the organization may be evaluated based on other metrics like number of support tickets resolved for customer support professionals.

 Performance review templates are helpful because they save time and keep everyone on the same page.
 They’re also great for giving you ideas on what to include in your own sales performance template.
 With the examples presented here, tips on what to include if you decide to create your own template, and software you can use to motivate your team and access accurate data, you’ll be able to design a template that’s right for your sales organization.